 Eeugh!
 Poo!
 But poo makes for very good clues.
 Big poo, small poo, long and skinny poo or black and shiny and full of beetle wings – poo is a clue that can tell you a lot about who pooed and what they ate beforehand.

 Maybe you have predator poo!
 Find out what kind of predator might be threatening your wildlife.
-Check out the Pest Detective website for clues on poos.

 Help Wildlife live the Good Life